nhn/tui.calendar/CONTRIBUTING.md

 ## Reporting Bugs

-Bugs are tracked as GitHub issues.
-Search the list and try to reproduce on [demo](https://nhn.github.io/tui.calendar/latest/tutorial-example00-basic) before you create an issue.
+Bugs are tracked as [GitHub issues](https://github.com/nhn/tui.calendar/issues).
+Search the issue list and try to reproduce on [demo](https://nhn.github.io/tui.calendar/latest/tutorial-00-calendar-app) before you create an issue.
 When you create an issue, please provide the following information by filling in the template.

 Explain the problem and include additional details to help maintainers reproduce the problem: